-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 For our review, when there were size options, we chose the size of snowshoe the manufacturer recommends for our 165-pound lead test editor and then compared them.
 Some were very small, while others were very large.
-Setting aside those snowshoes that only come in one size, the prescribed snowshoes from different companies covered a range of actual measured sizes from 160 in^3 to 260 in^3.
+Setting aside those snowshoes that only come in one size, the prescribed snowshoes from different companies covered a range of actual measured sizes from 160 in^2 to 282 in^2.

+Frozen water, in all its forms, can be slippery.
 Metal crampon spikes for traction are heavy.
 In order to keep the weight of the Blizzard II down while getting the surface area high, Louis Garneau equips them with only a moderate amount of traction aids.
 The spikes are limited to the area right under the user's foot, essentially.
 Now, this is the most effective place for traction to sit, but other products have this, plus spikes elsewhere under the deck.

 Interestingly, the Blizzard incorporates both methods.
 The binding hinges on a metal rod that is in turn attached to the deck with straps.
 The theory is that one gets the best of both worlds.
-In many situations, attempts like this to "have your cake and eat it too" just result in poor performance across the board.
-In the case of the Blizzard II, the elegant wedding of these two strategies does indeed enhance the performance of the snowshoes, with few, if any drawbacks.
-We noticed useful shock absorption, but also experienced secure and precise steep terrain performance.
+In many situations, attempts like this to "have your cake and eat it too" result in poor performance across the board.
+In the case of the Blizzard II, the elegant wedding of these two strategies does indeed enhance the performance of the snowshoes, with few, if any, drawbacks.
+We noticed useful shock absorption but also experienced secure and precise steep terrain performance.
 Well done, Louis Garneau.

 Ease of Use

 Again, the Boa attachment is a win, overall.
 It is easy to get on, off, and to adjust in action.
 Drawbacks of the Boa include potential icing (though we've never had problems with that) and the bulk of the bindings when packing the Blizzard II snowshoes.